 Next, your surgeon will secure the pieces of humerus to each other (fixation).
 To

-do this, he or she may use screws, metal plates, wires, and pins.
+do this, they may use screws, metal plates, wires, and pins.
 Ask what the surgeon

 will use in your case.

-Your doctor will make any other necessary repairs.
+Your surgeon will make any other necessary repairs.

 After the team has secured the bone, your doctor will surgically close the layers

 of skin and muscle around your arm.

 What happens after arm fracture open reduction and internal fixation?